 But keep in my mind more and more agencies and companies use the content as advertising, so just because Forbes, CBS News or Buzzfeed has a post about Why Apple is better than Microsoft doesn’t mean it’s not an ad.
-They are all sell-outs.
+They all are sell-outs.
 If you have a couple of hundreds or thousands(depending on the website) you can buy a post about your business or whatever.
 That’s how it works.
+Just FYI.

-Google Ad Block Extension
+Google Ad-Block Extension

 To be completely fair, then Google has also created a program for people who are annoyed by ads and it’s called – Google contributor (it’s still in Beta) It allows people to pay a monthly fee to avoid seeing ads and compensates sites for the resulting lost revenue.